amullarney/EchoSys/README.md

 - EchoUI:  Modeled shell component representing external GUI (xtUML project)
 - EchoSystem:  Modeled deployment of Echo and EchoUI (xtUML project)

-After cloning the repository, import all four projects.
-Then, import the Ciera runtine.
+After cloning the repository...
+- Import all four Eclipse projects.
+- Import the Ciera runtine.
 ## Build
 Build the system by executing `mvn install` at the top level (EchoSys).
 ## Run